cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 The installation and configuration is the same as Vue 2 with the Vue CLI as described above.
 The only difference is the Vue adatper should be installed using `npm install @cypress/vue@next` - `@cypress/vue` target Vue 2, and the `next` branch targets Vue 3.

+You can find an example project [here](https://github.com/lmiller1990/cypress-component-examples/tree/main/vue-cli-vue-3-cypress).

 ## Next.js

 It's possible to use Cypress with the latest version of Next.js, which uses Webpack 4, as well as with Webpack 5 via `next.config.js` with `webpack5: true`.
+You can find an example project [here](https://github.com/lmiller1990/cypress-component-examples/tree/main/nextjs-webpack-4).

 ### Next.js (Webpack 4)